FAQ & Background Information

 Will residents be able to access their properties?

 Yes, residents on the “special stages” will be able to access their properties during specific periods in the day.

-Every resident on the “special stage” route has been individually contacted about the event and will be again during February.
+Every resident on the “special stage” route has been individually contacted about the event.
 Each resident will be provided with a Resident Handbook which will detail the process and likely times for the access to their properties along with a contact details for their specific Stage Resident Officer who will be their direct point of contact on the rally weekend.

 What is pre-event ‘scrutineering’ and the rally car ‘service area’?

 Before the rally the competing cars undergo a series of safety and technical checks called scrutineering.
-During the rally, after each ‘loop’ of stages, the competing cars return to a central ‘service area’ for maintenance and refuelling.
+During the rally, after each ‘loop’ of stages, the competing cars return to a central ‘service area’ at Western Esplanade, Clacton, for maintenance and refuelling.
 This creates its own ‘rally village’ area, which is interesting to view and normally attracts a significant amount of spectators.

 What type of cars can take part?

-The competing cars start as normal road cars but then undergo safety modifications and have to be registered and approved by the MSA.
+The competing cars start as normal road cars but then undergo safety modifications and have to be registered and approved by the Motorsport UK.
 A wide range of vehicles from historic Ford Escorts up to the latest World Rally cars will be taking part.
-There will be 120 competing cars starting at 30 second intervals.
+There will be 125 competing cars starting at 30 second intervals.